senecajs/seneca-apikey/README.md

 ## Description

 This module is a plugin for
 the [Seneca framework](http://senecajs.org).
 It provides common actions for supplying API keys to external clients.

+API keys are generated and hashed to the same level as passwords.

 ## Install